-- 1.1 Cambridgeshire County Council has prepared the Cambridgeshire Flood and Water Supplementary Planning Document (SPD) in conjunction with the local planning authorities within Cambridgeshire to support the implementation of the flood risk and water related policies in the Local Plans. - 1.2 The purpose of the SPD is to complement the requirements of the specific planning policies on flood risk and water quality/resources contained within the city and district councils' Local Plans (either adopted or in draft).
-It sets out clear and practical guidance with the following key aims: - Reduces the negative impacts of flood risk onto proposed developments; - Provides clear guidance to developers on pre-application advice and assessing risks associated with the water environment against their proposals; - Promotion of Sustainable Drainage Systems (SuDs) within developments and adoption mechanisms; - Incorporating water saving and water quality measures. - 1.3 The SPD has been subject to an Equalities Impact Assessment (EqIA) at all stages of production.
-The County Council have taken specific account of the public sector equality duty in S149 of the Equality Act 2010.
-The EqIA has been undertaken by Cambridgeshire County Council on behalf of all the LPAs.
-This EqIA also accords with the County Councils 'Single Equality Strategy 2014-16', thus ensuring that the SPD reflects the Council's vision for equality and diversity in Cambridgeshire.

-- 1.4 This EqIA has been produced alongside the SPD to assess the potential adverse impacts of the document on various equality groups. - 1.5 The EqIA document sets out how the needs of equality groups have been taken into account during the preparation and development of the Cambridgeshire Flood and Water SPD.
+- 1.1 Cambridgeshire County Council is preparing a draft Flood & Water Supplementary Planning Document (SPD) in conjunction with the local planning authorities within Cambridgeshire to support the implementation of the flood risk and water related policies in the Local Plans. - 1.2 The purpose of the Flood & Water SPD is to complement the aspirations of the specific planning policies on flood risk and water quality/resources contained within the city and district councils' Local Plans (either adopted or in draft).
+It sets out clear and practical guidance with the following key aims: - · reduces the negative impacts of flood risk onto proposed developments - provides clear guidance to developers on pre-application advice and assessing risks associated with the water environment against their proposals. - the promotion of Sustainable Drainage Systems (SuDs) within developments and adoption mechanisms - incorporating water saving and water quality measures - 1.3 The SPD will be subject to an Equalities Impact Assessment (EqIA) at all stages of production.
+The Council must take specific account of the public sector equality duty in S149 of the Equality Act 2010.
+This EqIA also accords with the County Councils 'Single Equality Strategy 2014-16', thus ensuring that the SPD reflects the Council's vision for equality and diversity in Cambridgeshire. - 1.4 This draft EqIA has been produced alongside the draft SPD to assess the potential adverse impacts of the document on various equality groups. - 1.5 The draft EqIA document sets out how the needs of equality groups have been taken into account during the preparation and development of the draft Flood & Water SPD.
 Its purpose is to thoroughly assess the likely implications of the proposed SPD on various equality groups once it is adopted.
-This enables the local planning authorities to identify direct and non-direct discrimination against equality groups and explore options for mitigating such impacts and improving the document. - 1.6 This EqIA was subject to public consultation alongside the Draft SPD.
-Representations received have been taken into account and changes have been made to the final SPD.
+This enables the Local Planning Authority to identify direct and non-direct discrimination against equality groups and explore options for mitigating such impacts and improving the document. - 1.6 This draft EqIA will sit alongside the Draft SPD for public comment.
+Representations received at this stage will be taken into account and where appropriate or necessary, changes may be made to the final SPD to ensure that all equality groups positively benefit from the SPD.
+This EqIA will then be reviewed and republished alongside the final adopted SPD.

-Equality Impact Assessments
+2.0 Equality Impact Assessments

-- 2.1 The LPAs are fully committed to ensuring that everyone has an equal opportunity to play an active and positive role in considering the planning issues which affect them and the County as a whole. - 2.2 The production of an EqIA is a proactive approach to ensuring it meets its general duty under the Equality Act 2010 to have due regard to the need to: - Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - Advance equality of opportunity between persons who share a protected characteristic and persons who do not share it; and - Foster good relations between persons who share relevant protected characteristics and persons who do not share it.
+- 2.1 Cambridgeshire County Council is fully committed to ensuring that everyone has an equal opportunity to play an active and positive role in considering the planning issues which affect them and the County as a whole. - 2.2 The production of an EqIA is a proactive approach to ensuring it meets its general duty under the Equality Act 2010 to have due regard to the need to: - Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - Advance equality of opportunity between persons who share a protected characteristic and persons who do not share it; and - · Foster good relations between persons who share relevant protected characteristics and persons who do not share it.